Speaker Guidelines: Business Change and Transformation Conference Europe

 - Positioning yourself to build excellent professional relationships

-- Discovering the joy of sharing your expertise and teaching others
+- Discover the joy of sharing your expertise and teaching others

 - Create new business opportunities for yourself and your organisation

-People want to hear about, and explore, your experiences in creating value through Innovation, Business Change and Transformation.
-We are looking for speakers who can share their story, stimulate the audience’s imagination, and offer practical answers to real life challenges.
+People want to hear about, and explore, your experiences in creating value through Business Change and Transformation.
+We are looking for speakers who can share their story, stimulate the audience’s imagination, and offer practical answers to real-life challenges.
 What approaches, techniques and tools have proved to be most useful?
 As a speaker, you can expect to get all kinds of valuable insights in return.

-Please read the Speaker Guidelines below carefully before preparing your abstract, and click here to submit your proposal in the Application Form Section.
+Please read the Speaker Guidelines below carefully before preparing your abstract and submitting your proposal via the link at the bottom of this page

 We are looking for:

 - Pre-conference workshops (3 hours or 6 hours)